 David Lancaster: Director & Co-Producer

 David began work on SpeedisExpensive four years ago.
-He is a former motoring editor of the Times (London), contributes to the Wheels and Waves and The Vintagent websites, and is Senior Lecturer in the Media, Arts and Design department at the University of Westminster, London.
+Formally the motoring editor of the Times (London) he regularly contributes to the Wheels and Waves and The Vintagent websites..

 Steve Read: Director of Photography & Associate Producer

-Steve is the co-director of Gary Numan: Android in La La Land (BBC4 broadcast and general release 2016) and director of photography on BBC4’s 2017 flagship series, The Summer of Love: How Hippies Changed the World.
+Co-director of Gary Numan: Android in La La Land (BBC4 broadcast and general release 2016) Steve was also director of photography on BBC4’s 2017 flagship two-parter, The Summer of Love: How Hippies Changed the World.

 His directorial debut, Channel Four’s Knockout Scousers, was broadcast in 2012.
-Android in La La Land was reviewed by Variety, who dubbed it a ‘slick music documentary’ – Rolling Stone magazine called it a ‘must see’ film.
-It gained a 4/5 star rating from the Guardian on its theatrical release.
+Variety dubbed Android in La La Land a ‘slick music documentary’ – Rolling Stone magazine called it a ‘must see’ film and it gained a 4/5 star rating from the Guardian.